You have an active Pinterest account but your focus shifted?

 This group board is still doing good but I had also group boards with a repin rate of 0,02 which is really bad, so I left them.

 Check the performance of your group boards using tailwind analytics and leave those that aren’t performing well.

 Both are good free sites to find high-quality group boards to join.

 3.CHECK YOUR PERSONAL BOARDS

-Once you’re done with updating your profile, it’s time to head over to your personal boards.
+Once you’re done with updating your profile and group boards, it’s time to head over to your personal boards.

 Do these still represent your brand or are there some boards that aren’t in alignment with your business vision anymore?

-The boards that aren’t matching to your current profile anymore can be set as “secret”.
+The boards that aren’t matching your current profile anymore can be set as “secret”.

 Stay away from deleting your boards.

 Deleting boards will hurt your profile because you’ll lose the followers who are following just that board.

 By changing the boards to “secret” boards they will be still there but these boards will be hidden from your profile.

 Before you set your boards to “secret” you can check your Pinterest analytics and see how these boards are performing.